mbasim25/stackoverflow-clone/README.md

 # StackOverflow-clone

-Starter template used in this project is made by Ali Mehasin and can be found [here].
+Starter template used in this project can be found [here].

 ## Guidelines

 1. **Agile software development**
 2. Types for each entity
 3. Unit testing for every feature(TDD)

 ## Main Tools and packages